StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

   .WithDescription("Add a new task to the queue");
 ```

-Run client and server.
-Click the add task button.
-You should see a success message with id of the task just added.
+### Make sure the client can add tasks to the queue

+At this point we should be able to go to the client and click the button to add a task to the queue.
+You should see the status change to `Adding task...` and then `Task added!`.
+If you see `Failed to add task` then something went wrong.
+You can check the console for more information.

 ### Implement the task queue